Papyrine/.github/profile/readme.md

 # Papyrine

-.NET libraries and tools for **creating, converting, and rendering documents** — Word, Excel, PowerPoint, HTML, Markdown, and diagrams.
+.NET libraries and tools for **creating, converting, and rendering documents** — Word, Excel, Markdown, and diagrams.
 Most are built directly on [DocumentFormat.OpenXml](https://github.com/dotnet/Open-XML-SDK), and several compose with each other to form a small document-tooling ecosystem.

 ## Projects